DavidCEllis/magicjson/readme.md

 # MagicJSON #
-Easy handling of JSON serialisation and deserialisation of python objects.
+Easy handling of JSON serialization and deserialization of python objects.

 I thought this would use magic __ methods but decorators were more flexible and now this might need a better name.